• A little speech bubble icon Blog

 So why do cats get clingy when you’re pregnant?

+While it's fun to think cats can sense pregnancy, their behaviors are likely just coincidental.
+The truth is that while pregnancy might be the reason for those extra snuggles, their increased affection is likely due to a simple biological preference for warmth.
+As your body temperature rises slightly during pregnancy, your cat may seek you out for extra warmth.
 Your basal body temperature (BBT) is the temperature of your body at rest.
 Some women track BBT to better understand the pattern of their fertile days in each cycle.
-After you ovulate, you can often expect a slight increase (0.5 degrees to 1 degree F) in BBT for at least three days.3 If your BBT rises and stays that way for 18 days or more, it could be an indicator of pregnancy.
+The average normal body temperature is around 98.6 degrees Fahrenheit or 37 degrees Celsius.2 After you ovulate, you can often expect a slight increase (0.5 degrees to 1 degree F) in BBT.3 If your BBT rises and stays that way for 18 days or more, it could be an indicator of pregnancy.

-A 2019 study looked at the attachment bonds between domestic cats and humans and found that cats “display distinct attachment styles toward human caregivers” and that we may even have been underestimating cats’ socio-cognitive abilities.5 In the first few weeks of pregnancy your daily routines and habits may change even if you don’t yet know you’re pregnant.
+Is your kitty a mind reader?
+Probably not (but just in case, keep your thoughts cat-friendly).
+Cats are highly attuned to their humans, so their behavior might be changing due to shifts in your behavior.
+A 2019 study looked at the attachment bonds between domestic cats and humans and found that cats “display distinct attachment styles toward human caregivers” and that we may even have been underestimating cats’ socio-cognitive abilities.4 In the first few weeks of pregnancy your daily routines and habits may change even if you don’t know you’re pregnant yet.
 What might your cat take note of?
 Here are some examples:

 • You may be more tired.
 Your cat may be displeased to notice that you’re not playing with them as much as you used to.
 On the flip side, your cat may be enjoying more time with you on the couch or in bed.